Birthday reminders using Google Sheets

 Step 2 — Create a Google Apps Script to send email reminders

-The first step is to create a new script by clicking on the Tools menu and then selecting Script editor.
+The first step is to create a new script by clicking on the Extensions menu and then selecting Apps Script.

 When you select Script editor, a code editor will open in a new window.